 Elements of In-Service Compensation.
-For our 2008 fiscal year, our executive compensation mix included base salary, cash bonuses, share-based compensation, limited perquisites, and other benefits generally available to all employees.
+For our 2009 fiscal year, our executive compensation mix included base salary, cash bonuses, limited perquisites, and other benefits generally available to all employees.
 We generally determine the nature and amount of each element of compensation as follows:

 - Base salary.
 We typically agree upon a base salary with a named executive officer at the time of initial employment, which may or may not be reflected in an employment agreement.
 The amount of base salary agreed upon, which is not at risk, reflects our views as to the individual executive's past experience, future potential, knowledge, scope of anticipated responsibilities, skills, expertise, and potential to add value through performance, as well as competitive industry salary practices.
-Although minimum base salaries for each of our current named executive officers, other than Messrs.
-Lacrosse and Fischer, are set by their respective employment agreements, as described below, we review executive salaries annually and may increase them based on an evaluation of the Company's performance for the year and the performance of the functional areas under an executive's scope of responsibility.
+Although minimum base salaries for each of our current named executive officers are set by their respective employment agreements, as described below, we review executive officer salaries annually and may increase them based on an evaluation of the Company's performance for the year and the performance of the functional areas under an executive officer's scope of responsibility.
 We also consider qualitative criteria, such as education and experience requirements, complexity, and scope or impact of the position compared to other executive positions internally. - Bonuses.
-We provide cash bonuses, which typically are at-risk, to recognize and reward our named executive officers based on our success in a given year.
-In the past, we have primarily awarded bonuses on a discretionary basis.
-For 2008, we awarded fixed, non-performance-related bonuses to Mr. Mueller (\$250,000), Dr. Meyer (\$75,000) and Mr. Bachus and Dr. Player (\$68,750 each) that were negotiated in connection with the employment agreements we entered into with them prior to our initial public offering, while we awarded discretionary bonuses to Messrs.
-Richardson and Richardson (\$18,000 each), Messrs.
-Lacrosse and Fischer (\$45,000 each) and Dr. Player (to the extent of an additional \$6,250) that were primarily intended to reward them for their exceptional efforts expended during 2008 in performing their respective duties while also contributing to our successful initial public offering effort.
-In 2009, we adopted a formal cash bonus plan pursuant to which our executive officers will be judged against overall Company and individual performance.
-See "- Actions Taken in Current Fiscal Year" below for a description of this plan. - Share-based compensation.
-In connection with our initial public offering, we adopted our 2008 Equity Incentive Plan (the "Incentive Plan") and authorized 4,199,937 shares of common stock for grants thereunder.
-Under the terms of this plan, the number of shares authorized for grants thereunder automatically increased on January 1, 2009 by 2.5% of the number of shares of our common stock issued and outstanding on December 31, 2008, to 5,336,566 shares.
-We have not made any grants under this plan to our named executive officers other than the grants made in connection with our initial public offering.
-See "2008 Grants of Plan-Based Awards" for additional detail.
-In 2009, the Company intends to develop an equity grant program, consistent with the equity incentive policy described below, which will govern future grants of equity incentives. - Perquisites.
+We provide cash bonuses, which typically are at-risk, to recognize and reward our named executive officers based on our success and their individual performance in a given year.
+For 2009, we awarded performance-related bonuses based on the Cash Incentive Plan we adopted at the beginning of the year.
+The operation of this plan as it relates to our named executive officers is described in more detail below. - Share-based compensation.
+Our Equity Incentive Plan had authorized 5,336,566 shares of common stock for grants as of December 31, 2009.
+Under the terms of this plan, the number of shares authorized for grants thereunder automatically increased on January 1, 2010 by 2.5% of the number of shares of our common stock issued and outstanding on December 31, 2009, to 6,478,015 shares.
+We did not make any grants under this plan to our named executive officers in 2009. - Perquisites.
 We seek to compensate our named executive officers at levels that eliminate the need for material perquisites and enable each individual officer to provide for his or her own needs.
-Accordingly, in 2008, we provided limited perquisites to our named executive officers.
+Accordingly, in 2009, we provided limited perquisites to our named executive officers.
 See "Compensation of Executive Officers Summary Compensation Table" for additional detail. - Other.
-We offer other employee benefits to key executives for the purpose of meeting current and future health and security needs for the executives and their families.
+We offer other employee benefits to named executive officers for the purpose of meeting current and future health and security needs for the executives and their families.
 These benefits, which we generally offer to all eligible employees, include medical, dental, and life insurance benefits; short-term disability pay; long-term disability insurance; flexible spending accounts for medical expense reimbursements; and a 401(k) retirement savings plan.
 The 401(k) retirement savings plan is a defined contribution plan under Section 401(a) of the Code.
 Employees may make pre-tax contributions into the plan, expressed as a percentage of compensation, up to prescribed IRS annual limits, with such contributions subject to a matching Company contribution up to prescribed limits.